SynthCard/synthcard.com/README.md

 # SynthCard.com
-The Offial website for the synthcard project.
+The official website for the synthcard project.